jamiesonbecker/redis2json/README.md

     ./redis_to_json.py | gzip > redis_backup.json.gz

-It's also nice for apps that you're putting on ice but don't want to lose the data for, since the Redis RDB files aren't as convenient.
+It's also nice for apps that you're putting on ice but don't want to lose the data for, since the Redis RDB files aren't always as convenient.

 ## Caveats and Notes